dqops/dqo/docs/checks/table/volume/row-count-change.md

 # row count change data quality checks

-A table-level check that ensures that the row count changed by a fixed rate since the last readout.
+This check compares the current table volume (the row count) to the last known row count.
+ It raises a data quality issue when the change in row count (increase or decrease) exceeds a maximum accepted percentage of change.

 ___